1871 Canadian census

-All inhabitants of Canada were included, including aboriginals.
-While this was the first national census of Canada, only four provinces existed at the time: Ontario, Quebec, New Brunswick, and Nova Scotia.
-Other areas of what later became part of Canada continued to be enumerated in their own separate censuses.
-The results of the 1871 census, in both English and French, were reported in a five volume set.
+All inhabitants of Canada were included, including Aboriginals.
+While this was the first national census of Canada, only four provinces were enumerated: Ontario, Quebec, New Brunswick, and Nova Scotia.
+Other areas of Canada continued to be enumerated in separate censuses.
+The results of the 1871 census, in both English and French, were reported in a five-volume set.

 The following census was the 1881 census.

 Questionnaire

-The questionnaire was on a variety of subjects and asked 211 questions including area, land holdings, vital statistics, religion, education, administration, the military, justice, agriculture, commerce, industry and finance.
-Information was collected in tabular form on population, houses and other buildings, lands, industries and institutions.
-The population section included the age, sex, religion, education, race and occupation of each person, although not every household answered all 211 questions.
+The questionnaire was on a variety of subjects and asked 211 questions including area, land holdings, vital statistics, religion, education, administration, the military, justice, agriculture, commerce, industry, and finance.
+Information was collected in tabular form on population, houses and other buildings, lands, industries, and institutions.
+The population section included the age, sex, religion, education, race, and occupation of each person, although not every household answered all 211 questions.

 Data products

 As the data were compiled, Statistics Canada released various census data products.

 Population by province

 Population of the provinces and territories:

-Manitoba and North-West Territories joined the Canadian confederation on July 15, 1870, but were not included in the 1871 official census of Canada.
+Manitoba and North-West Territories joined the Canadian Confederation on July 15, 1870, but were not included in the 1871 official census of Canada.
 In addition, British Columbia joined the Canadian confederation on July 20, 1871, after the census date of April 2, 1871.
+In Manitoba, a separate census took place on October 27, 1870.

 Statistics Canada has included estimates for all three of these jurisdictions – total population only – in the same stated source, though totals do not add (see notes at source).
 Statistics Canada also provides the 1871 totals by sex for Canada, adjusted with their estimates for Manitoba and North-West Territories and British Columbia.